Skip to Content

 11 Perfect Companion Plants for Petunias (And 5 to Plant Apart)

 Bright, colorful petunias bloom all summer, whether planted in a flower bed, container, window box, or hanging basket.
-These easy to please annuals come in a wide range of colors and fit in just about anywhere.
+These easy-to-please annuals come in a wide range of colors and fit almost anywhere.
 Petunias even have a place in the vegetable garden, where they attract beneficial insects and might even help with pest control!
 Pair petunias with complementary flowers or foliage to make the most of their beautiful blooms.
 The best companion plants for petunias will really help them shine.

 The following companion plants bring out the best in petunias, whether by complementing their lovely blossoms or by highlighting their other benefits.